firasuke/DOTSLASHLINUX/content/post/2017-09-06-The-Linux-Kernel-Configuration-Guide-Part-7.md

 Choice:     excluded [ ]

+Reason:     You can safely exclude this option if you don't plan on using suspend
+            to disk.
-Reason:     I excluded this option as I never use hibernation.

-            CONFIG_HIBERNATION or suspend to disk saves all data in the memory to the disk allowing the device to power off completely.
+            Include this option only if power saving was a concern to you as CONFIG_HIBERNATION or suspend to disk saves all data in the memory to the disk allowing the device to power off completely.
 ```